afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/quick-start.md

 ![figure](/Orderinternalexternal.jpg "")

-* **Internal ID** - is "automatically assigned uniqe ID number "i.e FP-133" when you create an order.
+* **Internal ID** - is automatically assigned uniqe ID number "i.e FP-133" when you create an order.
 * **External ID** - the name of the order that you choose when creating it.
 * **Status** - represents current status of Order.